We may receive compensation when you click on links to products from our partners.

 Lists you will create:

-- Your Strengths, Accomplishments and Weaknesses – Make a list of what are you good at and where do you need some additional training or experience.
-You can use an aptitude resource to help (try Aptitude Test Practice – Tailored for Your Job Position and Industry).
-In addition to helping you focus your search, this list will also be a resource when reviewing and writing (or updating)
+Your Strengths, Accomplishments, and Weaknesses – Make a list of what are you good at and where do you need some additional training or experience.
+You can use an

-Companies where you would like to work (including those that are in your industry) – Make you list of companies where you would like to work.
+Companies where you would like to work (including those that are in your industry) – Make your list of companies where you would like to work.
 Once you have this list, do some research to find competitors and add those companies to your list as well.
 Not really sure where you want to work?
 No worries, take a look at job postings on some

-Your Network (friends, family, current and former coworkers) – This is your most important resource for leads, recommendations and advice.
-If you are using linkedin, your list should already be well established.
-If you are not yet using linkedin, take a look at this article – 5 Tips for Creating a Professional LinkedIn Profile.
+Your Network (friends, family, current and former coworkers) – This is your most important resource for leads, recommendations, and advice.
+If you are using LinkedIn, your list should already be well established.
+If you are not yet using LinkedIn, take a look at this article – 5 Tips for Creating a Professional LinkedIn Profile.
 Once you’ve got your network list completed, prioritize the list based on those who are most likely to help you in